Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 A TPRS teacher will:

-introduce 2–3 target structures
+Introduce 2–3 target structures.

-ensure students know the question words they will hear later
+Ensure students know the question words they will hear later.

-If students don’t understand the key question words — French: où, qui, quoi, quand, pourquoi, comment / Spanish: dónde, quién, qué, cuándo, por qué, cómo — circling collapses.
+This last point is crucial.
+If students don’t understand the key question words *— French: où, qui, quoi, quand, pourquoi, comment / Spanish: dónde, quién, qué, cuándo, por qué, cómo— circling collapses

 Many TPRS teachers spend weeks training question words before doing full stories.

-Example target structures (French) Example target structures (Spanish)
+Example target structures (French) * **Example target structures (Spanish)*

 veut aller (wants to go) quiere ir (wants to go)